4 years full-time (plus optional placement year)

 You can take either German or Spanish ab initio (from scratch, or with a qualification below A level), or you can study both languages on a route designed for those who have A levels in both languages.

-We have 90% overall satisfaction for Spanish.
-We have 98% satisfaction for learning opportunities for German and 93% for learning community for Spanish from our student responses to the National Student Survey (NSS 2019).
+For teaching on my course we have 92% satisfaction for German, and 93% satisfaction for Spanish (Iberian studies) from our student responses to the National Student Survey (NSS 2020).

 During your degree, you'll study modules in German, Spanish and Linguistics.